cmvandrevala/cmvandrevala.github.io/teaching/phy/202/lesson-plans/coulombs-law-for-discrete-charge-distributions.md

   - Electric charge
   - Coulomb's law
   - Superposition
+objectives:
+  - Describe the two types of electric charge
+  - Calculate the forces on point charges using Coulomb's law
+  - Utilize superposition to calculate the net force from multiple point charges
 ---

-## 🎯 Objectives

-* Describe the two types of electric charge
-* Calculate the forces on point charges using Coulomb's law
-* Utilize superposition to calculate the net force from multiple point charges

 ## 📋 Sequence